 A Master’s Program Opportunity in Space Physics

-The ISM CREATE program provides technical training in Space Physics with two courses which can be credited toward the requirements for a thesis based M.Sc. degree.
+The ISM CREATE program provides technical training in Space Physics with two courses which can be credited toward the requirements for a thesis based M.Sc. or PhD degree.

 International Space Mission (ISM) Training Program